-Under Florida law the criminal record expungement or sealing is the process that people who have been arrested (or received a Notice to Appear) use to have their criminal record made a non-public record.
+Under Florida law the record expungement definition can be described as the process that people who have been arrested (or received a Notice to Appear) use to have their criminal record made a non-public record.
 This process is effective in eliminating most hurdles a criminal record may have on a person’s ability to work, live, and seek higher education.

 Wikipedia defines an expungement in this way: